karmab/kcli/README.rst

 When launching a plan, the plan name is optional.
 If not is provided, the kvirt keyword will be used.

+If a file with the plan isnt specified with -f , the file kcli\_plan.yml in the current directory will be used, if available.

 For an advanced use of plans along with scripts, you can check the `uci <uci/README.md>`__ page to deploy all upstream projects associated with Red Hat Cloud Infrastructure products ( or downstream versions too)